ankitoscar/circle_diagram/README.md

 # About the project

-This is GUI-based project which takes the parameters of induction motor and draws its [circle diagram.](https://www.electrical4u.com/circle-diagram)
+This is GUI-based project which takes the parameters of induction motor and draws its [circle diagram](https://www.electrical4u.com/circle-diagram).

     The objectives of this project:
   - To produce an image of circle diagram based on the input provided by user.

 # Features

-  - Although the project is still incomplete, we intend to have more parameters which are to calculated from the diagram.
+  - Create a setup file for the project.
   - We also aspire to make better generated images of the circle diagram.